bakisunsan/cc13-solo-mvp/README.md

 <img src="./logo.png" width=240px/>

+This was created during my time as a student at Code Chrysalis”.
+This is the project to learn fullstack development.

 ## User Story
 - as a software developer, I want to create kanban for task management
 - as a software development team, we want to add post-its to Kanban, multiple members at the same time